 The aircraft flew nine further flights during its first week of operation and continued supporting the EFA / Typhoon programme with a series of test campaigns up until the beginning of May 1991.
 These test campaigns, in addition to the original EAP aims, provided data to validate load prediction modelling for the Typhoon / EFA programme.

-When withdrawn from service, the EAP aircraft had completed 259 test sorties totalling some 195 flying hours, during which it had exceeded Mach 2 and flown at angles of attack of over 35 degrees.
+When withdrawn from service, the EAP aircraft had completed 259 test sorties, totalling some 195 flying hours, during which it had exceeded Mach 2 and had flown at angles of attack of over 35 degrees.

-The aircraft is now on permanent display within the UK.
+The aircraft is now on permanent display at Royal Air Force Museum, Cosford.

 |Powerplant||Two Turbo-Union RB.199-104D engines of 17,000 lb thrust with afterburner|

 |Span||38 ft 7.4 in|